d42f/memo-list/README.md

 # memo-list

-A Small app for collecting memos.
+A small app for collecting memos.
 This example uses SpeechRecognition API to recognize an audio input and fill in the form field.

 ## Available options